17 free things to do in Fargo

 5. See a Norwegian Stave Church

-An exact replica of the Stave church outside of Vik, Norway, you can find a piece of Scandinavia in Moorhead outside the Hjemkomst Center.
-It’s free to walk around the park and church, but entry to the church and Hjemkomst Center is $8-10.
+A replica of the Stave church outside of Vik, Norway, you can find a piece of Scandinavia in Moorhead outside the Hjemkomst Center.
+Walking around the park and church is free, but entry to the church and Hjemkomst Center is $8-10.

 6. Learn about a baseball legend at the Roger Maris Museum